brumhard/EventhubsBackup/README.md

 ### Prerequisites

+> The whole code is documented by docstrings and inline comments.
+Refer to these to get a deep understanding.

 - Python 3 (docker?)
 - Azure Event Hubs namespace and hub
 - [Azure Block Blob storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob) with container
-- Running TimescaleDB ([Setup](https://docs.timescale.com/latest/getting-started/installation)/ See below)
+- Running TimescaleDB ([Setup](https://docs.timescale.com/latest/getting-started/installation)/ See below) with table that support the plugins output.
+- Parser plugin for the messages in that eventhub available in the plugin folder

+> Foreach event hub, you need one seperate storage container to save checkpoints.

 ### Config file

 #### Location

+> Currently the below isn't implemented, change in `app.py`

 The following locations are checked in order